Non-equilibrium diagrammatic approach to strongly interacting photons: Application: strongly interacting photons using atoms near waveguides

 \subsubsection{Dyson equations}

-Having introduced the anomalous non-equilibrium GFs we can now solve the self-consistent Dyson equations shown in Fig.~\ref{fig:Gerry+ECar}, where in order to simplify the notation we have introduced the matrix GF $\mathcal{G}_{sd}$ for the states $|s\rangle$ and $|d\rangle$.
-In absence of any diagrams of order $1/L_E$, it is fully determined by the corresponding submatrix of $\left[G_{a,0}^R\right]^{-1}$ (see Eq.~\eqref{eq:matrixG0}), but with the effective Rabi amplitude $\Omega_s^\text{eff}=\Omega_s|1+\chi|$:
+Having introduced the anomalous non-equilibrium Green's functions we can now solve the self-consistent Dyson equations shown in Fig.~\ref{fig:Gerry+ECar}, where in order to simplify the notation we have introduced the matrix Green's function $\mathcal{G}_{sd}$ for the states $|s\rangle$ and $|d\rangle$.
+In absence of any diagrams of order $1/L_E$, this propagator is fully determined by the corresponding submatrix of $\left[G_{a,0}^R\right]^{-1}$ (see Eq.~\eqref{eq:matrixG0}), but with the effective Rabi amplitude $\Omega_s^\text{eff}=\Omega_s|1+\eta|$:

-In fact, as indicated by the last line in Fig.~\ref{fig:Gerry+ECar}, and in analogy to Sec.~\ref{sec:Gerry}, $\Omega_s$ has to be replaced everywhere by $\Omega_s^\text{eff}$ and $G^{R/K}_{ss}$ supersedes the identical expression $G^{R/K}_s$ used in Sec.~\ref{sec:Gerry}.
+In fact, as indicated by the last line in Fig.~\ref{fig:Gerry+ECar}, and in analogy to Sec.~\ref{sec:Gerry}, $\Omega_s$ has to be replaced everywhere by $\Omega_s^\text{eff}$ and $G^{R/K}_{ss}$ supersedes the otherwise identical expression $G^{R/K}_s$ used in Sec.~\ref{sec:Gerry}.
 Apart from these notational remarks, the only physical difference between the present theory and the one discussed in section \ref{sec:Gerry} is in the propagator of the exchange photon, which acquires a new self-energy contribution $\Sigma_{E}^{R_2}$: